Epidemic "momentum" and a conservation law for infectious disease dynamics

-In the standard SIR model, the state variables are the numbers of individuals that are \underline{S}usceptible or \underline{I}nfectious, while the remainder of the population is \underline{R}emoved (recovered and immune, isolated, deceased, or otherwise removed from the transmission process).
-Time ($t$) can have any units, and the parameters are the rates of transmission ($\beta$) and removal ($\gamma$).
-If time is measured in units of the mean infectious period ($\tau=\gamma t$), then the only parameter is the basic reproduction number ($\Rn$, the expected number of infections that would be caused by a single infective individual in an otherwise fully susceptible population; an epidemic can occur only if $\Rn>1$, which we will assume).
-The state variables for the SIR model in this dimensionless form are proportions: the \term{susceptible fraction} $X$, and the \term{infected fraction} or \term{prevalence of infection} $Y$.
-See \cref{tab:models}, \textbf{ SIR model}.
+In \cref{eq:SIRstandard}, the state variables are the numbers of individuals that are \underline{S}usceptible, \underline{I}nfectious, or \underline{R}emoved (recovered and immune, isolated, deceased, or otherwise removed from the transmission process).
+Since the population size $N$ is constant, the system is completely specified by only two equations (we focus on $S$ and $I$).
+Scaling the variables to be proportions ($X=S/N$, $Y=I/N$), and measuring time in units of the mean infectious period ($\tau=\gamma t$), the equations can be written

+where the only parameter is the \term{basic reproduction number} ($\Rn=\frac{\beta}{\gamma}$), the expected number of infections that would be caused by a single infective individual in an otherwise fully susceptible population.
+Our notation for the initial conditions $(\xinit,\yinit)$ follows the convention, common in probability theory \citeref{Pars+24}, that upper case refers to functions and lower case refers to independent variables and the values of functions at specific points.
+To be biologically admissible, the initial conditions must satisfy